sp00n/corecycler/readme.txt

 DESCRIPTION
 -----------
-This script will run your selected stress test (Prime95, y-Cruncher, Aida64) with only one (or two) worker threads and sets the affinity of the stress test process alternating to each physical core, cycling through all of them.
+This script will run your selected stress test (Prime95, y-cruncher, Aida64) with only one (or two) worker threads and sets the affinity of the stress test process alternating to each physical core, cycling through all of them.
 This way you can test the stability of your Curve Optimizer / Active-Core setting for each core individually, much more thoroughly than e.g. with Cinebench or the Windows Repair, and much easier than manually setting the affinity of the